magetop/magento2-store-locator/README.md

-# Magento 2 Store Locator by MageTop
+# Magento 2 Store Locator by Magetop

-**Magento 2 Store Locator Extension** by MageTop help customers quickly find the nearest offline stores with your products by displaying them on a handy Google map.
+**Magento 2 Store Locator Extension** by Magetop help customers quickly find the nearest offline stores with your products by displaying them on a handy Google map.
 Specify additional information for each store location to maximally streamline shopping process.

 ## Highlight features